zhouwg/kantv/README.md

 ### How to setup customized KanTV server in local development env

+The computing power and network bandwidth of default kantvserver is very low due to insufficient fund, so setup a local End-2-End development env is strongly recommended.

  - setup a http server(by apache or nginx) in local development env

  - modify kant server address in app